 - Providing an opportunity to influence, through engagement, the professional regulator of your actuarial employees.

-- Through the application process, forcing organisations to review and consider practices and procedures and thereby allowing an opportunity for reflection and checking that wouldn’t otherwise arise.
+- Through the application process, encouraging organisations to review and consider practices and procedures and thereby allowing an opportunity for reflection and checking that wouldn’t otherwise arise

 But what if the actuarial service provision in my organisation is undergoing change?